emmanuel1-byte/CSV-to-Postgres-Pipeline./README.md

 ## Notes

-* Make sure to configure your database connection in the app before running.
+* Configure your database connection string in the application before running the app.